apache/gravitino/docs/integration-test.md

 - Test results can be viewed in the `Actions` tab of the pull request page.
 - The integration tests are executed in several steps:

-  - If you set the `build docker image` label in the pull request, GitHub Actions will trigger the build of all Docker images under the `./dev/docker/` directory.
-This step usually takes around 10 minutes.
-If you have changed the Dockerfile, you need to set the `build docker image` label in the pull request.
-  - Otherwise, GitHub Actions will pull the Docker image `datastrato/gravitino-ci-hive` from the Docker Hub repository.
+  - Gravitino integration tests will pull the CI Docker image from the Docker Hub repository.
 This step usually takes around 15 seconds.
   - If you set the `debug action` label in the pull request, GitHub Actions will run an SSH server with `csexton/debugger-action@master`, allows you to log in to the Actions environment for remote debugging.
   - The Gravitino project is compiled and packaged in the `distribution` directory using the `./gradlew compileDistribution` command.
   - Execution the `./gradlew test -PtestMode=[embedded|deploy]` command.
-  - Stop the Docker image to clean up.

 ## Test Failure
 If a test fails, valuable information can be retrieved from the logs and test report.
 Test reports